-I was the regional finalist for the Health and Social Care Awards for Mental Health and Wellbeing, and in 2018 nominated for one of the Women who Keep Bedfordshire Safer Awards by the Office of the OPCC.
+I was the regional finalist for the Health and Social Care Awards for Mental Health and Wellbeing, and nominated for one of the Women who Keep Bedfordshire Safer Awards by the Office of the OPCC.
 (You can find out more about me and the work I do now here.)

 The last thing you may expect when you’re expecting is to feel depressed, anxious or stressed, and those closest to you may find it hard to understand.